gagarine/docker-php/readme.md

  - db (mariadb)
  - mailhog

-Nginy is configured to serve ./app/web.
+Nginx and phpfpm are on debian 8 because I'm familair with this OS.

+You can change the configuration of nginx or phpfpm in Dockerfiles folder to meet you need.

 This project use https://github.com/EugenMayer/docker-sync to sync your code with docker.

 ## Start a new project

-Create a local folder with app/web and put your code in it.
+By default Nginy is configured to serve ./app/web

+Create this folder, add your code, then:

 Start the syncronisation: